Data Loss Prevention (DLP)

 Leading DLP solutions offer scanning, filtering, highlighting, and monitoring solutions (to enforce protections) for data at risk.
 The granular data discovery and de-identification technology in these products:

-- IRI FieldShield for finding and statically masking data in DBs and files
+- IRI FieldShield for finding and statically masking data in RDBs and flat files

-- IRI CellShield for doning the same in Excel spreadsheets
+- IRI CellShield for doing the same in Excel® spreadsheets

-can work alone or in tandem with a heat-mapping DLP or endpoint scanning solution to allow authorized users to profile (classify), protect (mask), and prove (audit) they acted to prevent -- or at least nullify -- the loss of sensitive data.
+can work alone or in tandem with a heat-mapping DLP or endpoint scanning solution to allow authorized users to profile (classify and search), protect (mask or delete), and prove (risk score and audit) they acted to prevent -- or at least nullify -- the loss of sensitive data.

-Discover sensitive data and its metadata through pattern and fuzzy-match searches of multiple sources.
-Identify, isolate, diagram and report on data at risk in databases, flat files, or Excel.
+Discover sensitive data and its metadata through data-class, filter-, lookup-, pattern- and fuzzy-match searches of multiple sources simultaneously.
+Identify, isolate, diagram and report on data at multiple table, files, and other sources at once.
 Your own data governance efforts and application modeling tools like Global IDs and Micro Focus APM can also help.

-Once data are in flat files or databases, IRI FieldShield can protect it from misuse.
-Built-in data format (composite) templates and range evaluation (selection) capabilities provide for content-aware identification and validation of columnar values.
+Once data is in flat files or databases, IRI FieldShield can protect it from misuse.
+Built in data format (composite) template and range capabilities provide for content-aware identification and validation of columnar values.
 If you data is in those or any other source, you could use the same data class definitions in IRI DarkShield to locate and report on those values, too.